351 FRIDAY 12 JUNE 2015 (-15)

 “It’s a famous cabaret in Paris.
 It’s been there since the 1940s.”

-That night was the first time I played with images and movement in my head.
+That night was the first time I played with images and movements in my head.
 I just sat there, closed my eyes and let the music of “Allez Lido!” dictate what it wanted me to envision.
 In a way, it was my first edit.
-Combining long shots, medium shots and close-ups I cut all the musical numbers in my head.
+I cut all the musical numbers in my head by combining long shots, medium shots and close-ups.